Can pets eat Passion Fruit?

 Description

-Passion fruit is a tropical vine fruit with a thick rind and aromatic tart pulp around many seeds.
-It is used in juices, desserts, yogurt toppings, and tropical sauces.
-Ripe pulp is flavorful but acidic and naturally sugary.
+Passion fruit is a tropical vine fruit with a thick rind and aromatic tart pulp around many seeds, used in juices, desserts, yogurt toppings, and tropical sauces.

-Fresh passion fruit is often scooped directly from the shell, while bottled products and dessert sauces may include added sugar.
-Frozen concentrates and syrups are especially sweet.
-These processed forms are less suitable for pets than plain ripe pulp.
+Fresh fruit is often scooped directly from the shell.
+Frozen concentrates and syrups are especially sweet and are not equivalent to plain ripe pulp.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.